 Alexandra is Director of Primary Education at Ambitions Academies Trust.
 She has led whole school initiatives to ensure robust and sustainable improvements to leadership structures, pupil achievement and teaching and learning, which has led to Queen’s Park Academy being one of the most rapidly improving schools in Bournemouth in 2012 with some of the highest results in Bournemouth in 2013.

 She leads CPD training on a wide range of leadership and management areas and has devised, implemented and continually models a highly effective coaching and mentoring package to rapidly move teaching to good and outstanding.
 She currently supports other schools’ leadership teams with data management to support pupils’ achievement, teaching and learning and rapid whole school improvements.

-Sian Thomas is a National Leader of Education and the CEO of Ambitions Academies Trust.
+Sian Thomas is a National Leader of Education and the former CEO of Ambitions Academies Trust.
 The goal of the NLE is to increase the leadership capacity of other schools to help raise standards.